All Episodes

 Robert, thanks for the call.

-This would be a good time to talk about identity theft because I think Robert lost his.
+This would be a good time to talk about identity theft because I think Robert lost his somewhere along the line.

-Then listen, listen as a news story here, folks.
+Then listen, there's a news story here, folks.

 Just saw this.

-And uh there's the the people are suggesting Obama do something about this recommendation of creating a database on all organizational data breaches in America, which can be accessed by businesses, consumers, and law enforcement organism or the way they want to put together one giant database to keep protect your identity.
+Recommendation of creating a database on all organizational data breaches in America, which can be accessed by businesses, consumers, and law enforcement organizations, or the way they want to put together one giant database to protect your identity.

-These these are calls for government to do something about identity theft.
+These are calls for government to do something about identity theft.

-They'll protect what you have up to a million dollars.
+They'll protect what you have up to a million dollars if somebody steals it.

 They protect your theft or your identity before it's stolen.